NUURKEY47/NUURKEY47/README.md

 - 👨‍💻 All of my projects are available at https://portfolio.eastcod.xyz/

-- 📝 I currently working on (https://api.eastcod.xyz/api-docs)
+- 📝 I currently working on (https://api.eastcod.xyz/api-docs) v2

 Favorite tech
-Currently I enjoy working with React, TailwindCSS, Node.js, PostgreSQL & Prisma and Docker
+Currently I enjoy working with React, TailwindCSS, Node.js, TypeScript ,PostgreSQL & Prisma and Docker

 - 📫 How to reach me **nuurkeymohamed47@gmail.com**